 In today’s education environment, one of the most popular and in-demand education majors is Media Specialist/Librarian.
 As digital media and tools have become central to contemporary learning, the humble librarian has become a key player in curricular development and instruction, and the proliferation of degree programs reflects this change.

 Another particularly attractive area for educators today is meeting the specialized needs of disabled students, including Special Education Teachers and Speech Language Pathologists.
 These are highly specialized positions that require a great deal of passion and commitment, but they are rewarding.

 Other growing areas of interest include English as a Second Language instruction, Adult Education Specialists, and other areas that cater to adult students.
 With a growing immigrant population, ESL certifications are showing their value on the job market, while the growing number of working adults returning to school for career changes or credentials has created an urgent need for teachers who are trained to work with adults.
 In both cases, demand is only expected to grow.

 Are There Any Online Options for Studying Education & Teaching?

-Online degree programs have become especially attractive for education students, particularly working teachers and other education professionals who are finding online options a handy way to earn credentials or build up a new specialization, such as ESL or Special Education.
+Online degree programs have become especially attractive for education students, particularly working teachers and other education professionals already in the education field who are finding online options a handy way to earn credentials or build up a new specialization, such as ESL or Special Education, with additional coursework.
 For those who are already teachers, an MEd or EdD degree can be obtained from public research universities, liberal arts colleges, and everything in between, and if you’re already licensed in your state, you have a wide range of choices.

-Online options are also increasingly common for Educational Administration and Educational Leadership degrees at the master’s and doctorate level.
-Again, these programs are designed for working teachers who want to move into administrative roles, and the online format makes it much easier to schedule school around the demands of your day (and, with grading and planning, night) job.
+Online education majors are also increasingly common for Educational Administration and Educational Leadership degrees at the master’s and doctorate level.
+Again, these education programs are designed for working teachers who want to move into administrative roles, and the online format makes it much easier to schedule school around the demands of your day (and, with grading and planning, night) job.

 Are There Complimentary Majors or Fields to Education & Teaching ?